- Publications and resources

 - Rules and regulations

 Go to top of page

-Project SS 19/03 - Consequential amendments to Subpart 101.H of CASR resulting in the Australian Space Agency rule changes
+Project SS 19/03 - Consequential amendments to Subpart 101.H of CASR as a result of Australian Space Agency rule change

 Between February and May 2019 CASA was consulted by the Australian Space Agency (ASA) to establish a revised legislative definition for high power rocket (HPR).
 The new, revised definition is contained in the High Power Rocket Rules, made under the revised Space (Launches and Returns) Act 2018.

 The new definition of high power rocket and other general and insurance rules, were publicly consulted (20 May 2019 to 14 June 2019) and were made on 31 August 2019.
 The rules come into effect on 30 June 2020.
 The new definition is set out in section 5 is as follows:

 For the purposes of the definition of high power rocket in section 8 of the Act, an object is a high power rocket if: